Imrankhan2712/Employee-Management-System/README.md

 At the beginning, just download the project and open in your text editor like VS Code.
 If you are using VS Code then simply open the folder in it.
 VS Code comes with in-built terminal, go to the terminal and type "npm install" to install all the dependencies into the environment.

 Otherwise you can type it in the Command Prompt by adding the path of the folder.
+Remember we must have Nodejs installed in our system, Otherwise npm will not work.
+So install it from its official site https://nodejs.org/en/.

 Now we have to install all the packages related to this project one by one as follows: